Effective Date: 19 April 2022

 ► To detect and prevent fraud.

 When you call us, we collect Calling Line Identification (CLI) information.
 This is the phone number you are calling from (if it’s not withheld).
 We hold a log of the phone number, date, time and duration of the call, but do not audio record the call itself.
+This information is deleted after 6 months.
 We may use the number to call you back if you have asked us to do so, if your call drops, or if there is a problem with the line.
 We may also use it to check how many calls we have received from it.

 We don’t audio record any calls, but we might make notes to help us answer your query.